xudaolong/super-unoconv/README.md

-    output : if you need specify document output basename, filename or directory password : if your document have password preserve : if you want to keep timestamp and permissions of the original document
+    output : if you need specify document output basename, filename or directory password : if your document have password preserve : if you want to keep timestamp and permissions of the original document timeout : if you want to set if the thread run long time
     ```
   - callback